Early Netherlandish painting: Rediscovery

 The dominance of Northern Mannerism in the mid-16th century was built on a subversion of the conventions of Early Netherlandish art, which in turn fell out of public favour.
 Yet it remained popular in some royal art collections; Mary of Hungary and Philip II of Spain both sought out Netherlandish painters, sharing a preference for van der Weyden and Bosch.
 By the early 17th century, no collection of repute was complete without 15th- and 16th-century northern European works; the emphasis however tended to be on the Northern Renaissance as a whole, more towards the German Albrecht Dürer, by far the most collectable northern artist of the era.
 Giorgio Vasari in 1550 and Karel van Mander (c.
 1604) placed the art works of era at the heart of Northern Renaissance art.
 Both writers were instrumental in forming later opinion about the region's painters, with emphasis on van Eyck as the innovator.

 The Netherlandish painters were largely forgotten in the 18th century.
-When Musée du Louvre was converted to an art gallery during the French Revolution, Gerard David's Marriage at Cana – then attributed to van Eyck – was the only piece of Netherlandish art on display there.
+When the Louvre Palace was converted to an art gallery during the French Revolution, Gerard David's Marriage at Cana – then attributed to van Eyck – was the only piece of Netherlandish art on display there.
 More large panels were added to the collection after the French conquered the Low Countries.
 (Note: The central panels of the Ghent Altarpiece, van Eyck's Virgin and Child with Canon van der Paele, and Memling's Morel Triptych) These works had a profound effect on German literary critic and philosopher Karl Schlegel, who after a visit in 1803 wrote an analysis of Netherlandish art, sending it to Ludwig Tieck, who had the piece published in 1805.

 Gerard David, Marriage at Cana, c.
 1500.
-Musée du Louvre, Paris.
+Louvre, Paris.
 This work was first publicly displayed in 1802, attributed to van Eyck.
 Art historians in the 19th century were preoccupied with the difficulties of attribution.